 Scroll down to the notes on Dragon 336 to see the details of a Demonomicon found in Krestible.

-All the way at the bottom of this are Grodog's thoughts on what would be in a Demonomicon.
+All the way at the bottom of this guide are Greyhawk expert Grodog's thoughts on what would be in a Demonomicon.

 The Demonomicon is one of seven tomes found near the vampire's hidden coffin.
 In later publications, we learn that the first volume of the Demonomicon was the Tome of Zyx, written by Zagig of Greyhawk.
 Iggwilv, who was known as "Tasha" at that time, stole the tome and added to it.
 The Tome of Zyx became better known as the first Demonomicon.